Neck pain can be far more severe than even a very sore back.

 Cervical facet syndrome is probably the most common cause of neck pain.

-Whilst care of the cervical spine can never be described as simple, the cervical facet adjustment is a procedure done many times every day by all chiropractors.
+Whilst care of the neck can never be described as simple, the cervical facet adjustment is a procedure done many times every day by all chiropractors.

-Fixations in the facet joints cause local pain, sometimes radiation down to the shoulder and arm, and midback, and often headaches.
+Fixations in the facet joints cause local pain, sometimes radiation down to the shoulder, arm and midback; and often headaches.

 Horse riding

-Unregulated, poorly managed horse riding often leads to a lifetime of misery.
-Expensive misery.
+Unregulated, poorly managed horse riding often leads to a lifetime of misery; and very expensive treatment.
 Would you put your untrained child on a superbike?
-Chiropractors hate horse riding.

 How reliable are x-rays?
 Should one take radiographs every time a child falls off a horse?